When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 • Workout heart rate: In addition to the daytime heart rate, you can isolate heart rate tracking during workouts and separately view these graphs.
 These readings also show how your daily exercise impacts sleep patterns.

 • Restorative time: Relaxation is as crucial to the body as activity.
-The restorative time metric measures heart rate and body temperature to determine when your body is completely relaxed.
+The restorative time metric measures heart rate variability to determine when your body is completely relaxed.
 You can use this tool to plan breaks throughout your day.

-• Activity vs. inactivity: The Oura Ring monitors periods of inactivity, both during a 24-hour period and on the hour.
-Sleep and rest periods don’t factor into this metric.
-If you achieve an optimal amount of activity every hour you’re awake during the day, you’ll receive a high “Move Every Hour” score.
+• Activity vs. inactivity: Oura Ring monitors periods of inactivity, both during a 24-hour period and on the hour.
+Sleep and rest periods factor into this metric, but won’t count as periods of inactivity that lower your score.
+If you achieve an optimal amount of activity every hour you’re awake during the day, you’ll receive a high “Move Every Hour Score.”

 • Daily goals: The app allows you to plan your day in terms of exercise and activity.
 This metric follows a seven-day rolling window.